Tag Archives: Mobile Data

 Mobile Data Traffic Predictions Say: It’s WiFi Offload!

 If you’re in the wireless infrastructure business, you’ve seen it many, many times.
 I’m talking about the predictions showing exponential mobile data traffic growth.
 Hardly a conference presentation goes by without seeing this graph on the first or second slide.
-It became customary to preface any discussion with this context, often with the idea to get people salivating… Read More »
+It became customary to preface any discussion with this context, often with the idea to… Read More »

 Would The Slicing and Dicing of Mobile Traffic Bound Growth?